ARSadri/RobustGaussianFittingLibrary/README.md

 ### Examples in Python ###
 Many test functions are availble in the tests.py script. in the script, look for the main function and choose one of them to run.

-* Fitting a single value to a vector of data
 ```
     test_fitBackgroundRadiallyTensor_multiproc()
     test_fitValueTensor_MultiProc()